 In 2022, Marina also became one of three Artists in Residence at Hayward Street Theatre, Brisbane, for a year-long exploration of immersive performance and new theatrical forms.
 That same year, I Am Maria! relaunched as part of the Brisbane Fringe Festival and later joined the RPAC Passage Program for the development of new works supported by Redland City Council.

-Her latest venture, Conversations with Maria! a playful, cabaret-style exploration of voice, humour, and identity premiered to sold-out audiences at the Anywhere and Melt Festivals 2024, 2025 marking her return this year with an expanded version that continues to evolve.
+in 2024 and 2025 Conversations with Maria! a playful, a cabaret-style exploration of voice, humour, and identity premiered to sold-out audiences at the Anywhere and Melt Festivals.

-Alongside her creative work, Marina is undertaking a Master of Philosophy (MPhil) at the Queensland Conservatorium – Griffith University, where I am Maria! forms the core of her practice-based research.
-Her project explores Reclaiming Women’s Voices in Classical Music through Autoethnographic Performance, investigating how a classically trained singer transforms from interpreter to creative artist.
+Alongside her creative performative work, Marina is undertaking a Master of Philosophy at the Queensland Conservatorium, Griffith University, where I am Maria! forms the core of her practice-based research.
+Her project explores how autoethnographic performance can transform the classically trained singer from interpreter into self-authored creative artist, opening a space where voice, memory, cultural identity, and feminine agency can be reimagined.

 I am Maria!